 Step 7: Wiring the Controller, Switch and Fuse

 Start by wiring the negative side of the controller to where it will connect to the battery.
-You will need to drill an access hole in the end of the robot (don't forget to deburr the hole).
+You will need to drill an access hole at the end of the robot (don't forget to deburr the hole).
 Strip about a 1/8" of the wire off the end and put inside the controller and tighten with the set screw.
 On the other end strip off about ܝ and put a terminal end on and snap into the connector.

 The red wire will connect to the controller and then to the fuse box.
 For the fuse box, solder the connection and secure with heat shrink.
 Continue from the fuse box to the switch, making sure that every connection gets soldered and heat shrink is applied.
-Next put a terminal end on the wire, connect it to the negative terminal by sliding the connectors together and connect to the other side of the switch.
+Next, put a terminal end on the wire, connect it to the negative terminal by sliding the connectors together and connect to the other side of the switch.

 Learn how to wire the motors to the controller, installing the battery and connecting the robot to the remote control.